In this article, you’ll learn about:

 Fats, in moderation, are an essential part of a healthy, balanced diet.
 Fats are a source of essential fatty acids, meaning the body cannot make them.
 For instance, omega-3 fatty acids contain alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
 These fats help the body absorb vitamins A, D, and E. These vitamins are fat-soluble, meaning they can only be absorbed with the help of fats (15).

-Most commonly, omega-3s are known for their heart and bone health benefits and their cognitive and cancer-protecting benefits.
+Most commonly, omega-3s are known for their heart and bone health benefits.
+Omegas also have cognitive and cancer-protecting benefits.
 Additionally, growing bodies of research indicate that diets rich in omega-3s correlate with better sleep quality in adults and children.

 One study found that higher blood levels of omega-3s were significantly associated with better sleep quality, including decreased bedtime resistance, sleep disturbance, and parasomnias (16).
-Another study concluded that omega-3s benefit sleep, including increased sleep efficiency and reduced sleep latency (17).
+Another study concluded that omegas benefit sleep, including increased sleep efficiency and reduced sleep latency or time to fall asleep (17).

 Natural sources of omega-3s include (18):